syncfusion/ej2-react-docs/src/charts/range-navigator/data.md

 {% endtab %}

->Note: Date-time Range navigator supports date-time scale and displays date-time values as a labels in the specified format.
+>Date-time Range navigator supports date-time scale and displays date-time values as a labels in the specified format.

 ### Interval Customization

-Date-time intervals can be customized using the interval and intervalType properties of the range navigator.
-For example, when you set interval as 2 and intervalType as years, the interval is considered as 2 years.
+The DateTime intervals can be customized using the [`interval`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#interval) and the [`intervalType`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#intervaltype) properties of the Range Selector.
+For example, if the [`interval`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#interval) is set to 2 and the [`intervalType`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#intervaltype) is set to years, the interval will be considered to be 2 years.

-Date-time supports the following interval types:
+DateTime supports the following interval types:
 * Auto
 * Years
 * Quarter